ahmedbadawy4/Devops-Orange/README.md

    - Deploy nexus with the new values file:

      `helm install stable/sonatype-nexus --values helm/helm_values/nexus_values.yaml --name nexus --namespace build`
-      - Access jenkins after waiting at least 3 minutes on **http://<cluster_IP>:NodePort** with default credentials
+      - Access jenkins after waiting 2~3 minutes on **http://<cluster_IP>:NodePort** with default credentials

 ## Setup build and deploy [Toy0store](https://github.com/ahmedmisbah-ole/Devops-Orange) application
 #### - notes:
- - I made a mirror from the Toy0store to make it private in my Github account [link](https://github.com/ahmedbadawy4/Devops-Orange) because I added `manifests` for k8s and [`Dockerfiles`](https://github.com/ahmedbadawy4/Devops-Orange/blob/master/Toy0Store/src/main/docker/) for application and database.
+ - I made a mirror from the Toy0store to make it private in my Github account [link](https://github.com/ahmedbadawy4/Devops-Orange.git) because I added `manifests` for k8s, `Dockerfiles`, CI/CD pipelines, custom `helm` values, NFS provisioner, and the documentation in README.md.

- - now there are 2 repos:

-   1- **https://github.com/ahmedbadawy4/Devops-Orange.git** and it contains the Toy0store application, k8s manifests, and Dockerfile

-   2- **https://github.com/ahmedbadawy4/Orange-lab-DevOps.git** and it contains the CI/CD pipelines for (build or deploy) the Toy0store app, custom helm values, NFS provisioner, and the documentation in README.md.

-### 1- Build Toy0store pipeline in Jenkins:
+### 1- Build Toy0store Docker images using Jenkins:

    - Open Jenkins UI and create a pipeline Toy0store-build and configure it to get the pipeline script from git repo [link](https://github.com/ahmedbadawy4/Orange-lab-DevOps.git) with script path `./pipelines/build/Jenkinsfile`.
    - Configure Jenkins agents `in my case helm deployed 3 templates [slave, maven, and python]`.
    - Add nexus or Dockerhub credentials.
    - Set the docker images (app and MySQL) version `(it could be dynamic for example ${build_NUMBER} or static)` and the repository URL(Nexus or Docker_hub) in the second stage.
    - Build the pipeline **the images should be pushed to your registry**.
+### 2- Deploy Toy0store application in minikube using Ansible:

-### 2- Deploy Toy0store pipeline in Jenkins:
+### 3- Deploy Toy0store application in minikube using Jenkins:
    - Open Jenkins UI and create a pipeline Toy0store-deploy point to the pipeline script in `pipelines/deploy/Jenkinsfile`.
    - Configure the agent access to the target cluster by adding ~/.kube/config and `kubectl` command is installed.
    - set the image tag name for the app and database deployment files.